avinashsingh/mcp-sdlc-tracker/README.md

 - **Smart Ordering**: `list_user_stories` returns stories with least/fewest dependencies first
 - **Bulk Management**: Add/remove dependencies for multiple stories in single operations
 - **Visual Indicators**: Dependency counts shown in UI with clickable links

+### Epic Dependencies
+Epics can have dependencies on other epics to model complex project relationships:
+- **Many-to-Many Relationships**: One epic can depend on multiple epics, and multiple epics can depend on one epic
+- **Dependency Validation**: Prevents circular dependencies and self-dependencies
+- **Bulk Management**: Add/remove dependencies for multiple epics in single operations
+- **Visual Indicators**: Dependency counts shown in UI with clickable links
+- **API Support**: Full REST API support for epic dependency management

 ### Phase Management
 Entities can be assigned to custom phases for project organization: